syncfusion-content/uwp-docs/uwp/Rating/Appearance-and-Styling.md

 ---
 layout: post
-title: Appearance and Styling of Syncfusion SfRating control for UWP
+title: Appearance and Styling in UWP Rating control | Syncfusion
-description: Appearance and Styling of Syncfusion SfRating control for UWP
+description: Learn here all about Appearance and Styling support in Syncfusion UWP Rating (SfRating) control and more.
 platform: uwp
 control: SfRating
 documentation: ug
 ---

-# Appearance and Styling
+# Appearance and Styling in UWP Rating (SfRating)

 Rating items are customizable in much simpler and easier way.
 The following properties of `SfRatingItem` are accessible in SfRating.ItemContainerStyle.